The Last Bookstore: A Magical Haven for Book and Vinyl Lovers in Downtown LA in Los Angeles, California

 The Last Bookstore in Downtown Los Angeles stands out as an extraordinary gathering place for friends and book enthusiasts alike.
 Founded in 2005 by Josh Spencer, this independent bookstore has grown into California’s largest new and used bookstore, sprawling over 20,000 square feet across two floors in a beautifully repurposed historic bank building.
 Beyond its impressive collection of over 250,000 books, the store also offers tens of thousands of vinyl records and graphic novels, attracting diverse audiences from casual readers to serious collectors.
 The store is more than just a retail space — it features creative book sculptures, the enchanting Labyrinth Above the Last Bookstore, and charming spaces like the Gather Yarn Shop and the Spring Arts Collective gallery shops.
 Visitors often find themselves immersed in a labyrinth of rooms and old bank vaults, which add to its unique ambiance.
 The blend of literature, art, and music in this iconic venue creates a vibrant, inviting atmosphere that makes it a perfect spot to meet up with friends or spend a leisurely day exploring.
 The presence of a restaurant, Yuko Kitchen, further enhances the experience by offering delightful dining options in between browsing.
 Its location in the revitalized Spring Arts Tower at 5th and Spring makes it a cultural staple and a must-visit destination in Downtown LA.

-Here's what people think of The Last Bookstore
+What people think of The Last Bookstore, based on reviews

 As of recent, The Last Bookstore holds a 4.7-star rating based on 12412 reviews.